kabalin/moodle-local_ehl/README.md

 * `courseidnumber` - Course idnumber
 * `courseshortname` - Course shortname
 * `callbackurl` - Callback URL used for API call on restore success
+* `callbackpayload` - JSON encoded palyload used in callback call body.

 Either of 3 course params is required to determine course that will be overwritten during restore.
 Specify `categoryid` if prefer restoring as new course.